syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-epub.md

 # Converting Word document to EPUB

 The Word document files are converted as EPUB v2.0 file format with few lines of code by using the Essential DocIO.
-It is supported only in Windows Forms, UWP, WPF, ASP.NET Web, and MVC platforms.

 The following code illustrates how to convert the Word document to EPUB file.